armoar334/linecomp/README.md

 # linecomp
-A readline "replacement" in/for bash
+A WIP readline "replacement" in/for bash

 # usage
 source linecomp.sh at the end of your bashrc, and add linecomp.txt in ~/.local/share.
 This is for custom command completion